g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 ![img1](https://i.imgur.com/lSErFpU.png)

 # Features
-• Quick video playback of the datamoshed video
+• Quick video playback of the datamoshed avi

-• Use of many Video For Windows codecs seen nowhere else
+• Use of many Video For Windows codecs, some seen nowhere else

 • Ability to add custom codecs via adding dll to codec folder and codecs.conf